Skip to content

 Standard Deviation

-• 68% of data is within 1 SD of the mean
+• 68% of data falls within 1 SD of the mean

-• 95% of data is within 2 SDs of the mean
+• 95% of data falls within 2 SDs of the mean

 Related Calculators